HALL RIGHT NOW: The men who would run Pompey and why they shouldn't... #2

 The Pompey Supporters' Trust is still seeking pledges from Pompey fans to back their bid.
 Information can be found here

-Get a free £25 bet on Bury v Portsmouth (or other matches) by opening a new account at William Hill.
+Get a free £25 bet on Exeter City v Portsmouth (or other matches) by opening a new account at William Hill.
 Place an initial bet of a minimum of £5 and William Hill will match that with a free bet of up to £25.
 You must enter the promotional code 'F25' when signing up as a new customer.

 Please report offensive, libellous or inappropriate posts by using the links provided.